pi-top/pi-topOS-Software/scripts/package-cloud-cli/README.rst

 - Cleanup old versions of one package

-The :code:`--cleanup` flag tells the CLI to cleanup old versions of a package.
-By default, it will keep at least 10 versions of a package in the repository.
+The :code:`--cleanup-and-keep` option tells the CLI to cleanup old versions of a package, leaving at least the specified number of versions of the package in the repository.
-The :code:`--versions-to-keep` flag overrides this default value.

 .. code-block:: bash

-  $ package-cloud --package-name pi-topd  --cleanup --versions-to-keep 2
+  $ package-cloud --package-name pi-topd  --cleanup-and-keep 2
   Package: pi-topd (7 versions), latest: 5.3.1-1
   Versions: [5.1.0-2, 5.1.0-3, 5.1.0-4, 5.1.0-5, 5.2.0-1, 5.2.1-1, 5.3.1-1]
   Deleting old versions: will delete 5 and leave 2